w3c/wai-tutorials/source/tables/multi-directional.html.erb.md

   - H63
 ---

-A multi directional table usually has one header row and a header column.
-Most of the times, they are in the first row and column of the table.
-They don’t span columns/rows.

-In addition to mark table headers up using `<th>` elements it is necessary to use the `scope` attribute on these tables.
-It’s used to declare the direction of the header cell.
-A `scope` value of `row` or `col` denotes that the header cell applies to the entire row or column, respectively.
-The direction of a table heading is especially important when the content in the table isn’t easy to distinguish.
+When a table is larger or the direction of its headers is not easy to distinguish, it is necessary to mark up the tables headers using the `th` element and use the `scope` attribute to declare the direction of each header.
+Use the values of `row` or `col` of the `scope` attribute to denote that a header applies to the entire row or column, respectively.

 Additionally, you can use add a [caption](caption-summary.html) to identify the table in a document, which is particularly useful for screen-reader users browsing the web page in “tables mode” where they can navigate from table to table.
 The caption is a way to meet WCAG 2.0 requirements in specific situations.